Snowflake-Labs/sf-samples/samples/snowfake-cortex/cortexRAG/README.md

 # About cortexRAG
 cortexRAG gives users an easy way to build an end to end RAG application in Snowflake with just a few lines of python code.
 NOTE - this is still experimental.

-The `SnowVecDB` helper makes it easy to process pdf files from a local directory or from a Snowflake stage and create a Snowflake table with the relevant embeddings for those files.
+The `SnowVecDB` utility makes it easy to process pdf files from a local directory or from a Snowflake stage and create a Snowflake table with the relevant embeddings for those files.
 The chunking, staging, embedding generation, table creation + loading is done under the hood.

 `SnowRAG` is a very simple abstraction layer that allows users to setup a very basic RAG pipeline using a Snowflake Cortex hosted LLM and the relevant Snowflake embeddings table.
 By default it uses a Chain of Thought template under the hood, but users can override the prompt template with the `prompt_template` argument.